 This award was established by the Entomology Graduate Student Association (EGSA) in memory of Karl Kinney.
 It provides support for graduate student enrichment, usually for costs associated with attending scientific meetings.
 These costs may include registration fees, travel and lodging.
 The current award amount is $600.
 The Kinney Award is administered by EGSA, which puts out a call for applications once per semester on March 1st and September 1st.
 Applicants will have until the first Friday of the month following the call for applications to turn in the required documents to the EGSA mailbox located in room 237.

-To apply for an EGSA Kinney Merit Award you must provide the following information for the EGSA Finance Committee:
+To apply for an EGSA Kinney Merit Award you must provide the following information to the EGSA Finance Committee:

-A completed EGSA Kinney Merit Award Application Form (available in the Main Office or from the Finance Committee Chair or available online).
+A completed EGSA Kinney Merit Award Application Form (download PDF).

 A current curriculum vitae that includes, but is not limited to the following: publications (specify refereed and non-refereed), presentations (specify invited and submitted), grants (written by the applicant), awards, and professional service (specify departmental and extra-departmental).